 China on the other hand is an example of a country with many languages and dialects.
 So is India, although in India your changes of getting by with English are high.

-In Thailand my first word was 'pineapple'.
+When I moved to Thailand for a few years my first word was 'pineapple'.
 Then I learned 'please'.
 Then 'one'.
 Before I knew it, I had a sentence!
 And a lot of smiles from pineapple street vendors.